-Some people believe that you can’t change their personality.
-That is partially true but you can change behaviours and reactions to situations.
+Some people believe they can’t change their personality.
+This is partially true but you can change your behavior and reaction to certain situations.

 Take the soldiers as an example.
 Most of the young recruits are rebellious, unfocused 18-year-olds.
 But after 10 weeks of basic training, they become disciplined.

 Self-esteem is your overall assessment of your worth as a person.

 Having high self-esteem gives you strengths that will override aspects of shyness, anxiety and pessimism.

 People with high self-esteem feel good about themselves and what they offer.

 They are more optimistic and are more able to tolerate uncertainty, discomfort and rejection.

 These positive feelings are stable, and their emotions don’t go up and down based on outside factors.

 It’s a negative inner voice that attacks and judges you.